 Valuation of right of use assets and leasing liabilities in accordance with IFRS 16.
 IFRS 16 introduces a lease recognition model in the balance sheet for leasing users.
 The lessee recognizes the right of use asset and the corresponding lease liability in the balance sheet.
 There are exceptions to this principle, which can be applied to short-term and low-value leases.
 The estimates used by the Bank to measure financial leasing liabilities and right of use assets relate primarily to: (i) Classification of contracts as subject to IFRS 16, (ii) Determination of the lease term i.e. the length of contracts that are subject to IFRS 16), (iii) Determination of depreciation rates, and (iv) Determining the interest rates that will be applied to discount future cash flows.
-At the moment of initial recognizes the right of use asset, which represents it's right to use the underlying property, and the lease liability, which represents its lease payment obligation.
+At the moment of initial recognition of leases, the Bank uses a model which in accordance with IFRS 16 requirements.
+The lessee recognizes the right of use asset, which represents it's right to use the underlying property, and the lease liability, which represents its lease payment obligation.
 For each lease agreement, it is assessed whether it contains a lease, ie. whether the contract bears the right to control the use of the identified property in the contracted period in exchange for compensation.
 The lease liability is initially measured at the present value of the lease payments not paid at the leasing contract inception date, discounted using the interest rate implied in the lease or, if the rate cannot be easily determined, the incremental borrowing rate.